 Formed in 2010, the Urban Sustainability Research Group is devoted to developing and fostering an integrated, holistic vision for urban sustainability and resilience.
 This research emphasis stems from the conviction that to mitigate (and adapt to) climate change and to address global ecological crises, we need to fundamentally reshape and redesign our urban areas–where more than half of the world’s population already lives, works, and consumes.

-Joshua Newell from the School of Natural Resources and Environment leads the research group, which includes Postdoctoral Research Fellows, Ph.D., Master’s and undergraduate students, with strong support from affiliate faculty such as Ming Xu .
-The Research Group is closely aligned with the Center for Sustainable Systems, where Newell and Xu are also core faculty.
+Joshua Newell from the School for Environment and Sustainability leads the research group, which includes Postdoctoral Research Fellows, Ph.D., Master’s and undergraduate students, with strong support from affiliate faculty such as Ming Xu.
+The Research Group is closely aligned with the Center for Sustainable Systems, where Newell and Xu are also core faculty members.

 For general inquiries and more information, please contact Joshua Newell at email@example.com.